HorizenOfficial/evm-documentation/docs/new_horizen/03-proof_submission_interface/02-rpc_methods.md

 Signature: proofPath(attestation_id, proof_leaf) -> Result<merkle_path, Error> Type: non-blocking
 ```

-For the initial launch, the management of the calls to these APIs is “embedded” into the PolygonCDK core code and is not available out-of-the-box to the end user.
+Currently these APIs are “embedded” into the PolygonCDK core code and not available the end user.